ericmj/workshop/lab3/README.md

 ### Lab instructions

-Clone `lab3` from git if you haven't already done so.

 The `lab3` directory has a file `lib/lab3.ex` which contains an implementation of chat room with some stubbed out functions.
 These are the functions you'll implement.
 For each new function, you will:

-  1. run `mix test`.
+  1. Run `mix test`.
 You will see the failures for each of your unimplemented features.

   2. Implement the missing feature, and iterate on it until the test passes.

+In this lab we will be using the `Map` and `Enum` modules, so take a quick look through the documentation for those modules before you get started so you know roughly what the provide.
+If you get stuck anywhere I would also recommend going over the functions in those modules to see if there is function that will help you solve your problem.

 ### Links